marvin255/fluent-iterable/README.md

 ## Debugging

-You can use `peek` method to show intermediate data.
-E.g.
+`peek` method might be used to show intermediate data.

 ```php
 use Marvin255\FluentIterable\FluentIterable;